Is your body-mind really doing a job or just you doing a job?

 Everybody has problems, every house has problems, we have issues in relationships.
 When a problem exists, whether at home or in relationships, the time to act is now.

-You don’t regret it if you act now but the same regret kills you if you become late.
+We don’t regret it if we act now but the same regret kills us if we become late.

 Just think of this, if you are not talking to your father for a long time for whatever reason, how do you live if by some reason your father is gone from this world?

-When we talk about anything openly, even if it’s in an uncomfortable way, change can happen.
+When we talk about anything openly, even if it’s in an uncomfortable way, change can happen, I’ve seen it happening.

 Healthy open disagreement gives room for willingness to communicate.